etereo-io/edge-next/DOCUMENTATION.md

 ## Databases
-Different databases can be configured, Firebase (Firestore), MongoDB and "In Memory"
+Different databases can be configured, Firebase (Firestore), MongoDB and "In Memory".
+All the Databases use the same API, this way is easy to switch from one to the other.
+But if you don't like this approach you can change `/lib/api/database` and `/lib/api/entities/` to use your database in the way you want.

 **Note: The only production ready database is MongoDB**, Firebase integration is not complete.

 ### Database API

-All the Databases use the same API abstraction

 #### Adding items